University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 | Patient 3              |    ttR-2  |             |            |

 **Answer the following questions:**
-- Did all patients acquire the same mutation associated with meropenem resistance?
+- Were the ttR-2 mutations identical across all three patients?
+- Why might different mutations in the same gene produce a similar resistance phenotype?
+- Which mutation would you predict has the largest effect on protein function?
-- Does the genomic evidence support independent evolution of meropenem resistance in each patient?
+- Does the genomic evidence suggest transmission of a resistant strain between patients?
+- Or does it suggest resistance evolved independently during treatment?
 - Would experimental validation be required to confirm that these variants contribute to meropenem resistance? yes or no?
 - Why do we compare the resistant isolate against the susceptible isolate from the same patient rather than against a public reference genome?